Breath of Fresh Air with Solid JS and Fable.Solid

 I have spent the better part of my engineering career developing web applications.
 From frameworks like JQuery to AngularJS to KnockoutJS to React everywhere.

-These were many aha moments of history.
-But after ReactJS launched there was no that kind of aha moment happened.
-Elm was there, but it can’t beat the reach or impact of ReactJS.
+These were many aha moments in history.
+But after ReactJS launched, there was no aha moment like that.
+Elm was there, but it couldn't beat the reach or impact of ReactJS.

-One thing from Elm land adopted by all frameworks is The Elm Architecture.
-It is a great way to develop Large Scale Applications.
-Instead of following different state management frameworks, rely on creating a specific style of architecture.
+One thing adopted from Elm land by all frameworks is The Elm Architecture.
+It is a great way to develop large-scale applications.
+Instead of following different state management frameworks, you rely on creating a specific style of architecture.
 It was something similar to the MVC style of developing backend applications.

 The world seems to be frozen in one place.
-Things are working there is no issues there.
+Things are working, there are no issues there.
 But as usual, developers tend to find bottlenecks sooner than later.
 These give rise to a couple of things.
 One is Atomic State Management and the other is fine-grained reactivity.

 Both came from the requirement of performance and developer experience.
-React is good and getting better but its internals doesn’t allow go beyond one point.
-There comes SolidJS.
-It has both fine-grained reactivity as well as atomic state management.
-It also has good things from ReactJS, like JSX and Component-based development.
+React is good and getting better, but its internals don't allow it to go beyond a certain point.
+Then comes SolidJS.
+It has both fine-grained reactivity and atomic state management.
+It also has good things from ReactJS, like JSX and component-based development.

-Let’s talk about F# a bit.
-I don’t have to write much in this blog, as you can read my journey in F# in my articles.
-Fable kind of has had official ReactJS binding since inception.
-If you are looking for some next-gen options then F# also has official WebAssembly support using FsBolero a wrapper around Blazor.
+Let's talk about F# a bit.
+I don't have to write much in this blog, as you can read my journey in F# in my articles.
+Fable kind of has had official ReactJS bindings since inception.
+If you are looking for some next-gen options, then F# also has official WebAssembly support using FsBolero, a wrapper around Blazor.

 SAFE and SAFEr stack

-F# community also came up with a stack to develop a full-stack application called the SAFE stack.
-Which set you up for Elm Architecture in F# with react as your rending engine.
+The F# community also came up with a stack to develop a full-stack application called the SAFE stack.
+It sets you up for Elm Architecture in F# with React as your rendering engine.
 You can use various frameworks as server applications.
 My favorite flavor of the SAFE stack is the SAFEr stack with either Giraffe or Serverless options.
-I personally like Giraffe, maybe I am just old school.
+I personally like Giraffe—maybe I'm just old school.
 But in any way, I like SAFEr better than the original SAFE any day.

 The Struggle